 The wenner array was used in all the ten traverses; five in the north-south direction, and the other five in the west-east direction.
 The spacing between adjacent electrodes is 5 metres.
 The first step was to make all the possible measurements with the wenner array with electrode spacing of 5 metres.
 For the first measurements, electrode number 1, 2, 3, and 4 were used.
 Notice that electrode 1 was used as the first current electrode C1, electrode 2 as the first potential electrode P1, electrode 3 as the second potential electrode P2 and electrode 4 as the second current electrode C2.
 For the second measurement, electrodes 2, 3, 4, and 5 were used for C1, P1, P2, and C2 respectively.
 This is repeated down the line of electrodes until electrodes 18, 19, 20, and 21 were used for the last measurement with 5 metres spacing.
 For this system with 21 electrodes, there are 18(21-3) possible measurements with 5 metres spacing for the Wenner array.

-After completing the sequence of measurements with 5 metres spacing, the other sequences 123 124 of measurements with 10, 15, 20, 25, and 30 metres electrode spacing were made.
-This 125 procedure was followed in all the ten transverses where this experiment was undertaken.
-The distance between adjacent transverse is 25 metres.
-In order to get the best results in this field 126 127 survey, all possible measurements were made as fast as possible, as these would affect the 128 quality of the interpretation model obtained from the inversion of the apparent resistivity measurements (Dahlin and Loke, 1998).
-Note that as the electrode spacing increases, the 129 130 number of measurements decrease.

-4. Results and Discussion

-3-D resistivity imaging results in slices

-- The x-axis runs approximately from along the west-east and the y-axis along the north-south - directions respectively. - 135 Layer One (Depth: 0.00 2.50m) - There is the presence of a small and elongated portion of clay/surface water which is about - 40.0m long in the north-east.
-Clayey sand is suspected in three locations, two in the north- - west and one in the extreme south-west (Barker et. al., 1992). - Laterite with varied apparent resistivity ranging from about 326.0 Ωm to 1, 200.0 Ωm is - concentrated in the west, most especially in the north-west.
-Inhomogeneous mixture of - 141 laterite and lateritic sand are found scattered within the layer with apparent resistivity values - of about 1,200.0 Ωm to 1,500.0 Ωm (Kearey et. al. 2002).
-Patches of sandstone is delineated - at the centre and east of the layer with apparent resistivity values of approximately 2,000.0 - 144 Ωm to 4,400.0 Ωm .
+114 After completing the sequence of measurements with 5 metres spacing, the other sequences of measurements with 10, 15, 20, 25, and 30 metres electrode spacing were made.
+This 115 116 procedure was followed in all the ten transverses where this experiment was undertaken.
+The 117 distance between adjacent transverse is 25 metres.
+In order to get the best results in this field 118 survey, all possible measurements were made as fast as possible, as these would affect the quality of the interpretation model obtained from the inversion of the apparent resistivity 119 120 measurements (Dahlin and Loke, 1998).
+Note that as the electrode spacing increases, the 121 number of measurements decrease.
+4. Results and Discussion 3-D resistivity imaging results in slices - The x-axis runs approximately from along the west-east and the y-axis along the north-south - 125 directions respectively. - 126 Layer One (Depth: 0.00 2.50m) - 127 There was the presence of a small and elongated portion of clay/surface water which was - about 40.0m long in the north-east.
+Clayey sand was suspected in three locations, two in the - north-west and one in the extreme south-west (Barker et. al., 1992). - Laterite with varied apparent resistivity ranging from about $326.0 \Omega m$ to 1, $200.0 \Omega m$ was - 131 concentrated in the west, most especially in the north-west.
+Inhomogeneous mixture of - 132 laterite and lateritic sand were found scattered within the layer with apparent resistivity - values of about 1,200.0 $\Omega m$ to 1,500.0 $\Omega m$ (Kearey et. al, 2002).
+Patches of sandstone were - delineated at the centre and east of the layer with apparent resistivity values of approximately - 135 2,000.0 $\Omega m$ to 4,400.0 $\Omega m$ (figure 3).